tinmarino/try/speech.md

 Anyway, just do your best because that is the best you can do!
 If you keep trying until success, you will succeed before you stop!

-CM11 not locking band scenario Declared as a SW problem, band locking issue was an unknown problem.
+Once upon a time, in nothern Atacama a remote region of my native country an antenna called CM11 was not locking. this was declare as a SW problem, our problem. at this time band locking was an unknown problem.

-We went all over and above the code, files, monitoring points trying to identify and/or discard other probable scenarios of known problemas between HW and SW.
+We went all over and above the code, files, monitoring points, tiny details trying to identify and discard probables scenarios of already known issues between HW and SW. uh lala! those 2, such silly boys!

-At some moment, we were 6 eyes, 3 brains trying to catch where these was failling...
+At some moment, we were 6 eyes, 3 brains trying to catch where all this was failling...

-We are yet ignorants in terms of electronic devices but we collect and gather information to create the big picture during this troubleshooting even when we go over and above, the lack of further points to discard or investigate... stopped our investigation
+(tic tac) the clock marked bet time and in the lack of further hypotesis we had to stop our investigation

-maybe tomorrow we are lucky enough to watch a similar case or scenario that help us connect the dots, to create the bigger picture while troubleshooting.
+but that day I made a promise to this antenna, my robotic friend CM11, to never let it down. and I still keep trying to fullfill this promise

 # 4/ Enumeration: MJ 1min